-Additionally, you can cut the cooking time in half for these delectable refried beans if you want to channel all your energy toward remembering to soak the beans for 8-10 hours (spoiler alert: I never seem to remember to do that).
+Additionally, you can cut the cooking time in half for these delectable refried beans.
+To do that, remember to soak the dry beans for 8-10 hours.
+Spoiler alert: I never seem to remember to do that.

 The flavor and ease of this recipe is amazing!
 Even though I make tons and tons of recipes in my pressure cooker(s), there are a handful of recipes that actually make a pressure cooker worth having, if that makes sense, and these refried beans are definitely at the top of that list.

 I’ve made them a million times like this, and still, every time, it just blows my mind that crunchy, dry, little beans can become soft, flavorful, delicious refried beans in less than an hour.
 I love ’em.

 Since I know many of you will ask, I have to be honest, I haven’t made them in the slow cooker for ages thanks to the speediness of the pressure cooker.
 It just can’t be beat.

 - 1 tablespoon olive oil